ossianravn/markdown-mirror/README.md

 The basic context file (`llms-ctx.txt`) provides a clean, URL-free version of your content organized by:
 - Categories with descriptions and associated posts
 - Tags with descriptions and associated posts
-- Chronological listing of all posts
+- Chronological listing of all posts and taxonomy archives
 - Configurable content inclusion (titles, excerpts, meta descriptions)

 ### Full Context (llms-ctx-full.txt)